-Providers must promptly comply with requests from a recipient's attorney when requested in cases of personal injuries.
-Providers should follow the following procedures:
+Providers must promptly comply with requests from a beneficiary's attorney when requested in cases of personal injuries.
+Providers should follow these procedures:

-- Obtain a signed authorization from the recipient before giving any report; verbal or written; - Compile the requested information.
+- 1. Obtain a signed authorization from the beneficiary before giving any report, verbal or written; - 2.
+Compile the requested information.
 Forward this information to the attorney.
-A statement may be enclosed for copying the records; and - Mail a copy of the written request and authorization to the Bureau's TPL Trauma Unit.
+A statement may be enclosed for copying the records; and - 3.
+Mail a copy of the written request and authorization to the Bureau's TPL Trauma Unit.